abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 - `App__CorsOrigins` is the override configuration for CORS.
 It is `http://localhost:4200` by default.
 It must point to a **real DNS when deploying to production**.

 - `App__HealthCheckUrl` is the override configuration for the health check URL.
-Since this request will be done **internally**, it points to the **service name** in containerized environment `http://bookstore-api/health-status`.
+Since this request will be done **internally**, it points to the **service name** in the containerized environment `http://bookstore-api/health-status`.

 - `AuthServer__Authority` is the issuer URL.  {{ if Tiered == "Yes" }} `http://bookstore-authserver` {{ end }}{{ if Tiered == "No" }} `http://bookstore-api` {{ end }} is the containerized issuer.
 It must point to a **real DNS when deploying to production**.

-- `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS. {{ if Tiered == "Yes" }}Docker-compose is using isolated internal docker network called `abp-network`.
-We want to use HTTP in the internal network communication without SSL overhead, therefore it is set to `false` by default. {{ end }}{{ if Tiered == "No" }} Since the backend itself is the openid-provider,  we set it `true` by default.{{ end }}
+- `AuthServer__RequireHttpsMetadata` is the option for the **openid-provider** to enforce HTTPS. {{ if Tiered == "Yes" }}Docker-compose is using an isolated internal docker network called `abp-network`.
+We want to use HTTP in the internal network communication without SSL overhead; therefore it is set to `false` by default. {{ end }}{{ if Tiered == "No" }} Since the backend itself is the openid-provider,  we set it `true` by default.{{ end }}

 - `ConnectionStrings__Default` is the overridden default connection string.
 It uses {{ if DB == "Mongo" }}the containerized mongodb service {{ end }}{{ if DB == "EF" }}the containerized sql-server with the **sa** user {{ end }} by default.

-- `Redis__Configuration` is the overridden redis configuration.
+- `Redis__Configuration` is the overridden Redis configuration.
 It uses the containerized **redis** service.
-If you are not using containerized redis, update with your redis URL.
+If you are not using containerized Redis, update your Redis URL.

-> This service runs in docker network called `abp-network`,  awaits for the redis service and the database container for starting up and restarts when fails.
-You can customize these orchestration behaviours as you prefer.
+> This service runs in a docker network called `abp-network`,  and awaits the Redis service and the database container for starting up and restarts when it fails.
+You can customize these orchestration behaviors as you prefer.

 {{ if Tiered == "Yes" }}